arduino/docs-content/content/micropython-course/course/00.introduction-arduino/intro-to-arduino.md

 So how do we actually get the board to do what we want?

-There are two "main" ways of programming an Arduino board, either using the Arduino programming language (a subset of C/C++), or with MicroPython, an implementation of Python specifically for microcontrollers.
+There are two options of programming an Arduino board, either using the Arduino programming language (a subset of C/C++), or with MicroPython, an implementation of Python specifically for microcontrollers.
 In this course, we will be using **MicroPython**.

 ### Arduino Programming Language